mrpedrobraga/mrpedrobraga.github.io/blog/mathematica-nova/3-variables.md

 tags:
   - logic
   - algebra
-title: Mathematica Nova - Introduction
+title: M. Nova Chapter 03 — Variables
 description: ...
 ---
 It's possible to have a name that is not bound to any particular value.
 This unbound name is called a "variable," in the sense that it "varies": if we have a name $a$, we can enumerate which values it might refer to.